jyanar/flatiron-ccn-workshop-2025/README.md

 > The rest of this README is for contributors to the workshop.

 > [!WARNING]
 > For some reason, we need `jupyterlab < 4.3` in order to get the link highlighting working.
 There's a class, `.jp-ThemedContainer`, which removes the link styling.
-Possibly related to [this issue](https://github.com/jupyterlab/jupyterlab/pull/16519)
+Possibly related to [this PR](https://github.com/jupyterlab/jupyterlab/pull/16519) or [this issue](https://github.com/jupyterlab/jupyterlab/issues/13493).

 ## Building the site locally